Knowing God In Truth

 But to those who struggle with this, they could reflect on the several instances even in our own environment where there exists such like occurrences.
 Water, for instance, is in substance one, yet can exist in three states: solid (ice), liquid (water), gas (water vapor).
 [And this is weak example because it divides the substance]

 Now, in no way does this description try to reduced God into the substance of water.
 It is just an indication that even in our own surrounding environment, such kinds of ‘improbable’ circumstances exist.

 Quoting from the Knowledge of the Holy, “Christ did not hesitate to use plural form when speaking of Himself along with the Father and the Spirit.
 “We will come unto him and make Our abode with him.”
 It is important that we think of God as Trinity in Unity, neither confounding the Persons, nor dividing the Substance.
 Only so may we think rightly of God and in a manner worthy of Him and of our souls.”

-And with that truth (of a Triune God), the God of the Bible, it is a truth and a fact (without debate), that God, cannot be known apart from Jesus Christ.
+And with that truth (of a Triune God), the God of the Bible, it is a truth and a fact (without debate), that God, cannot be known apart from Jesus Christ and the Holy Ghost.
 And anybody who teaches such a possiblity is a liar, and an antichrist.

 1 John 2

 21 I have not written to you because you do not know the truth, but because you know it, and that no lie is of the truth.

 22 Who is a liar but he who denies that Jesus is the Christ?
 He is antichrist who denies the Father and the Son.

 23 Whoever denies the Son does not have the Father either; he who acknowledges the Son has the Father also.